mtsev/seba/README.md

 * `lounge` has info for the Gaming Mode feature:
     - `id` is the ID of the "lounge" voice channel
     - `game` is the name of the game for this feature to activate on
-    - `gameMode` is the name of the channel when Game Mode is active
+    - `gameMode` is the name of the channel when Gaming Mode is active
     - `normalMode` is the name of the channel normally